nuremics/nuremics-labs/README.md

 # NUREMICS® _LABS_

-**NUREMICS®** is an open-source Python™ framework for developing customizable scientific workflows.
+**NUREMICS®** is an open-source Python™ framework for developing software-grade scientific workflows:

+🧠 Code like a scientist, build like an engineer.
+🧩 From messy scripts to modular, composable applications.
+🧪 Experiment at scale — configuration-driven, reproducible, auditable.
+💾 Everything on disk — no hidden state, full traceability.
+🛠️ Built for R&D. Ready for industry.

 ## Foreword